Exceptional elastomers… can they stretch to magic?

 - Odour neutral

-Of course all (well, most) of these properties are achievable – but many of our discussions resulted in a wishlist that contained at 3 or 4 of these items that, predictably, have been until recently mutually exclusive.
+Of course all (well, most) of these properties are achievable – but many of our discussions result in a wishlist that contains at 3 or 4 of these items that, predictably, have been until recently mutually exclusive.

 Is there a magic rubber?

 It would be easy to assume that, given the 150 years which have passed since the original ‘discovery’ of the vulcanisation process, science would have delivered an ultimate rubber that does everything well.
 However, understanding the complex chemistry that gives elastomeric polymers their unique and remarkable characteristics has delivered an ever-increasing development headache to those researchers in the field of polymers, in that the range of materials and capability constantly expands, but without one ideal universal solution.
 Sadly for the world of manufacturing, in 150 years of continuous research into rubber and rubber-like materials, no-one has even begun to come close to developing “Magic Rubber” yet, at any price.

 If I can’t have Magic Rubber, what can I have?